Continuing Education Activity

 There have been case studies and case reports formerly reported in the '90s and early 2000s.
 Some more treatment interventions have been described in naturalistic and longitudinal studies that continue to inform outcomes.

-Dissociative identity disorder is, unfortunately, is a medical condition that is often diagnosed later in life.
-Often patients are misdiagnosed with other diagnoses as described above and treated with medications and even therapies that may not directly address DID.
+Unfortunately, Dissociative identity disorder is a medical condition often diagnosed later in life.
+Often, patients are misdiagnosed with other diagnoses as described above and treated with medications and even therapies that may not directly address DID.
 Once in treatment, this tends to be lifelong as DID patients continue to require reality-based and grounding interventions.
 Safety planning with DID patients is lifelong.
 The prognosis without treatment and correct diagnosis is poor.

-Inpatient hospitalizations and day treatment programs may also be recommended for DID's who struggle with thoughts of self-injurious behavior, poor impulse control, or acute mood dysregulation.
+Inpatient hospitalizations and day treatment programs may also be recommended for patients who struggle with thoughts of self-injurious behavior, poor impulse control, or acute mood dysregulation.
 Medications may be added for mood stabilization.

 Deterrence and Patient Education

 Patient education must focus on informing patients on the correct diagnosis when it is determined.
-Family members are encouraged to be educated around the nature of this illness, including the presence of alters as well safety and grounding techniques.
+Family members are encouraged to be educated about the nature of this illness, including the presence of alters, as well as safety and grounding techniques.
 Another vital aspect continues to maintain a strong therapeutic alliance with the treatment team and engage in maintaining safety techniques.

 Education may be done with multiple alters that do not communicate with each other, and this must be recognized.
 On the other hand, DID patients often do not want their diagnosis shared publicly, and their privacy must be respected.